Now is probably not the best time to be setting off on a globetrotting bike trip.

 Beyond the commercialisation and the rabble of noisy opinion that comes with anything new and popular, the ability to ride a bike off-road deep into the wilderness with ever fewer compromises holds a deep attraction for a great many people – including me.

 But does this fully explain the bikepacking boom?

 Not quite.
 A final suggestion, then.
 I think the bikepacking obsession with whittling the experience ever closer back towards ‘pure’ biking is also what pushes people who are already cyclists over to bikepacking – people who would never have considered cycle touring because of the many ways in which they feel it would compromise the act of cycling itself.

 In other words, I would wager that many of those swelling the bikepacking ranks are, weirdly, cyclists.
 Bikepacking is a natural step forward from what they already do into something slightly more adventure-tinged.
-It is now less of a leap for someone with cyclists’ priorities to choose bikepacking over cycle touring – which might explain why cycle touring’s popularity is dropping slightly.
+It is now less of a leap for someone with a cyclist’s priorities to choose bikepacking over cycle touring – which might explain why cycle touring’s relative popularity is dropping slightly.

 It’ll be interesting to see where it all leads.
 Perhaps one day every bike will be sold with a tinny bell, a crap saddle, cheap reflectors and an emergency overnight seat-pack.
 Just in case.

 Heck, if I’m moving, I’m learning, and if I’m learning, I can make myself useful in the world.
 The rest is secondary.
 Cycle touring?
 Love it.
 Bikepacking?
 Love it too.
 I’m lucky enough to spend much of my time trying out new ways of exploring, and certainly not defined by any one discipline.
 (Check out that ill-advised packrafting expedition or that snazzy Land Rover I borrowed.)

 So what’s really the difference between bikepacking and cycle touring?